halixness/Generative-TimeSformer-pytorch/README.md

 ## Generative TimeSformer - Pytorch
 This fork attemps to extend the purpose of TimeSformer to video generation for future frame prediction.
-The purpose is solely educative, the experiment may end with failure.
+The purpose is solely educative, the experiment may end up with failure.

 ## TimeSformer - Pytorch